Key Takeaways

 Environmental Effects Interpretation

-Human Health and Economic Aspects
+Human Health And Economic Aspects23 stats

-Human Health and Economic Aspects Interpretation
+Human Health And Economic Aspects Interpretation

-Production and Generation Interpretation
+Production And Generation Interpretation

-Recycling and Recovery Interpretation
+Recycling And Recovery Interpretation

 Waste Composition Interpretation